 Undergraduate Students: 12 Credits

 Law Students: 12 Credits (4 Credits for Summer Term)

 Dental Students: 20 Credits

 Not applicable for graduate, law, or dental students

 Graduate Students: 5 to 8 Credits

 Summer Term Census Date

-Students attending Summer Term classes will have through the last day to add classes for Summer Term Session 3 to adjust class schedules.
+Students attending Summer Term classes will have through the last day to add/drop classes for Summer Term Session 3 to adjust class schedules.
 After this period has expired, your financial aid will be based on your credit hours of enrollment for the entire summer term.

 If you have already received a financial aid refund during the summer term and your credit hours of enrollment change after the financial aid refund is sent out, you may owe money back to UNLV when your financial aid eligibility for summer term is recalculated.